idealparable/BibleQ/HowToRead.md

 ##### 1(Genesis).3:8 Heard God's Voice Walking

-[/8 They heard Yahweh God’s voice walking in the garden in the cool of the day, and the man and his wife hid themselves from the presence of Yahweh God among the trees of the garden./]
+<blockquote><span class="bbq">/8 They heard Yahweh God’s voice walking in the garden in the cool of the day, and the man and his wife hid themselves from the presence of Yahweh God among the trees of the garden./</span></blockquote>

 I heard someone, who has on many occasions demonstrated a good understanding of source grammars and looks at scholars, Anthony Rogers, though I don't know if he's correct, say this "Voice" is an allusion to the Word, as in that this is the title of this manifestion of God, and of the Person it represents, the pre-Incarnate Christ.

 WEBP here earns its keep, if this is true; it actually shows that it would seem to mean that; hearing the voice walking, not what many other translations do, perhaps out of innocently failing to connect the dots and trying to clear up their own confusion (assuming the grammar doesn't actually indicate what they change it to), and say things like here in NIV:

-[/Then the man and his wife heard the sound of the LORD God as he was walking in the garden in the cool of the day, and they hid from the LORD God among the trees of the garden./]
+<blockquote><span class="bbq">/Then the man and his wife heard the sound of the LORD God as he was walking in the garden in the cool of the day, and they hid from the LORD God among the trees of the garden./</span></blockquote>

 Even LSB here obscures it:

-[/Then they heard the sound of Yahweh God walking in the garden in the [fn]cool of the day, and the man and his wife hid themselves from the presence of Yahweh God in the midst of the trees of the garden./]
+<blockquote><span class="bbq">/Then they heard the sound of Yahweh God walking in the garden in the [fn]cool of the day, and the man and his wife hid themselves from the presence of Yahweh God in the midst of the trees of the garden./</span></blockquote>

 Though that's partly because LSB strives to preserve the word order, and that actually is the word order (sound of LORD God means the same as LORD God's sound), but it makes "sound" generalized so it could be the sound of footsteps/etc. rather than voice.
 This would fit with verse 10, though it could also of course be that God simply is calling out already asking where they are at that point, as we'll see said that he did shortly.

+Note: "of" is added by LSB, although in this case they don't put it in italics to indicate a word only implied by the original and not stated, presumably because it's such a basic of grammar.
+To fit normal English grammar and preserve the word order, "of" does need to be added.
+But this still makes it clear that it's the "sound" word that what was walking.
+There is nothing in the Hebrew to indicate other than word order that this means sound/voice [of] God, though voice/sound itself does have a direct-object marker in front of it, meaning the voice (or sound) is also what was heard.

+And a look at other meanings shows this to be ambiguous; the word can indeed mean both voice and sound in general.

 This looks like a good example at least of how the data can seem to support one interpretation, while a look at wider data can make it look like another is the more correct.